When you create an account you must provide us with accurate information, in good faith, and you agree to keep your information updated if it changes.

 Depending on your patrons’ locations, some banks may charge your patron a foreign transaction fee for their membership subscription.
 Patreon does not control this charge, but it is typically around 3%.

-We do not handle most tax payments, but we collect tax identification information and report this to tax authorities as legally required.
-You are responsible for reporting any taxes, you can learn more in our Tax Help Center.
+We collect tax identification information and report this to tax authorities as legally required.
+You are responsible for reporting any income or withholding taxes which may be due as a result of payments received.
+You can learn more in our Tax Help Center.

-The one tax we do handle on your behalf is VAT payments for electronically supplied services to patrons in the EU.
-For the purpose of electronically supplied services, creators make a supply of those services to us, and then we supply them to the patron.
-To learn more about how we handle VAT, please check our VAT guide.
+We are additionally responsible for a number of transactional taxes across the world.
+These include but are not limited to VAT on payments for electronically supplied services to patrons in the EU, GST as an operator of an electronic distribution platform (EDP) within Australia, and state sales tax as a result of ‘marketplace laws’ within the United States.
+For the purpose of electronically-supplied services, creators make a supply of those services to us, and then we supply them to the patron.
+To learn more about how we handle transaction taxes, please check our VAT guide.

 - Illegal creations or benefits.